shengyinshen/fisheye-vehicle-annotation/README.md

 Please follow the steps below to annotate your images.

 1. Select your image folder here.
-By default, the folder should be `./image_with_label` that you just have created, which contains those images after pre-processing.
+By default, the folder should be `./image_with_label`, which contains those images to be annotated.

    ![](./gallery/1.png)